Goa - The Land of Sun, Sand and Spices

 Anjuna is a small village in north Goa that is popularly known as the freak capital of the world.
-Its full-moon rave parties and the Wednesday flea market that takes one back to the hippie days have gained international fame.
+Its full-moon rave parties and the Wednesday Flea Market that take one back to the hippie days have gained international fame.

 Mapusa must be visited for its weekly Friday market which is full of souvenirs and fascinating articles like wooden carvings, coir mats, wood furniture, straw hats and freshly baked bread.
 It is also more typically Goan, with fish, fruit, vegetables and other fresh produce sold alongside tourist goods.

-Vagator and Chapora are quaint fishing villages where the sea turns from aquamarine to emerald green, and a 500-year-old Portuguese fort, leave each visitor amazed.
+Vagator and Chapora are quaint fishing villages where the sea turns from aquamarine to emerald green.
+Nearby is a 500-year-old Portuguese fort that till date leaves a visitor spellbinded.

 The Dudhsagar waterfall and Arvalem waterfalls attract numerous tourists every year.
-The rock-cut caves of Khandepar and Arvalem are also worth a visit, as are the Pilar monastery, Saligao seminary, and Rachol seminary.
+The rock-cut caves of Khandepar and Arvalem are also worth a visit, so are the Monastery of Serra do Pilar, Saligao Seminary and Rachol Seminary.

-The Basilica of Bom Jesus is a World Heritage Monument and houses the remains of St. Francis Xavier, patron saint of Goa, in an airtight glass coffin inside a silver casket.
+The Basilica of Bom Jesus is a World Heritage Monument and houses the remains of St. Francis Xavier, patron saint of Goa, in a glass coffin inside a silver casket.

-Cathedrals of Saint Catherine and that of Saint Francis of Assisi in Goa
+Cathedrals of Saint Catherine and Saint Francis of Assisi

 The Cathedral of Saint Catherine was completed in 1619 and is the largest Christian church in Asia.
 Bith the churches are splendid examples of Renaissance architecture.